-1. Review District Safety Plan, and the Building Safety Plan for their particular building with their staff no later than October 1st of each academic year.
+- 1. Review District Safety Plan, and the Building Safety Plan for their particular building with their staff no later than October 1st of each academic year.
 Any revisions to the Plan will be distributed to staff at the beginning of each school year.
+Prepare step-by-step, warning and response actions for specific anticipated emergency situations. - 2.
+Prepare an emergency warning system that is in place and functional, for informing the School District population of the actual or impending activation of Emergency Response Procedures by the District. - 3.
+Prepare education, training, and drills required of the District population to assure effective operation of the plan. - 4.
+Integrate emergency preparedness material into the curriculum.